eyenikeyev/post-install-config/README.md

 <ul>

 There are two panels when navigating osTicket: Agent Panel and Admin Panel.
 You will know which panel you're on if the opposite panel is displayed on the top right of the UI next to your user login name.
-For example the user eric is on the Admin Panel
+For example the user "eric" is on the Admin Panel
 <p>
 <img src="https://i.imgur.com/pf3q1Xr.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>